GeorgeNance/GeorgeNance/README.md

 *Quote of the hour:*
-> ### The amateur software engineer is always in search of magic, some sensational method or tool whose application promises to render software development trivial.
-It is the mark of the professional software engineer to know that no such panacea exist.
+> ### The best book on programming for the layman is Alice in Wonderland, but that's because it's the best book on anything for the layman.
 >
-> ~ *Grady Booch*
+> ~ *Alan Perlis*

 ---
 ## 🏎 Quick Facts